Digital-Metabolic-Twin-Centre/clinical-study-optimisation/README.md

 This repository contains the full implementation of the optimisation framework described in the manuscript:

-> *Cardinality-Constrained Modelling for Transparent and Fair Multi-Site Recruitment in Rare Disease Research: Application to Recon4IMD*
+> *Optimising Recruitment and Sample Allocation in Multi-Site Rare Disease Studies*
 > Farid Zare¹², Ronan M.T.
 Fleming¹²
 > ¹School of Medicine, University of Galway, Ireland
 > ²Digital Metabolic Twin Centre, University of Galway, Ireland